sav-che/TL-2/Authors/Schwabe, Samuel Heinrich {std. Schwabe}.md

-> [!cite] BHL link: this entry starts at [page 415](https://www.biodiversitylibrary.org/item/104077#page/429/mode/1up) of TL-2 Vol. V.
+> [!cite] BHL link: this entry starts at [page 415](https://www.biodiversitylibrary.org/page/33333554) of TL-2 Vol. V.
 > Supporting pages: [[Abbreviations|abbreviations]], [[Layout key|layout key]].

 ### Author

-Schwabe, Samuel Heinrich (1789-1875), German (Anhalt-Dessau) astronomer and botanist; trained as pharmacist; practicing pharmacist at Dessau 1812-1829; from then on active as botanical and astronomical "Privatgelehrter". (*Schwabe*).
+Schwabe, Samuel Heinrich (1789-1875), German (Anhalt-Dessau) astronomer and botanist; trained as pharmacist; practicing pharmacist at Dessau 1812-1829; from then on active as botanical and astronomical "Privatgelehrter".
+**Abbreviated name**: *Schwabe*

 #### Herbarium and types